krr-up/path-repair/README.md

 ## Wait injection

 The encodings on this folder takes a set of shortest path ('spath/3') and give as an output a plan such that the only authorized move actions are the one present in the original path.
-To solve the potential conflicts between those plans, the only
+To solve the potential conflicts between those plans, the only authorized change in the plan is the injection of "wait" actions (sometimes represented by the absence of action in a timepoint).

 * action-placement.lp give a timepoint to each move action.
   - Edge conflicts are defined by forbidden pair of actions at the same timepoint.